 Met Éireann and ICHEC [the Irish Centre for High-End Computing, see www.ichec.ie] signed a collaboration agreement early in 2007.
-As part of this collaboration, ICHEC provides computational facilities and support to Met Éireann to enable it to run its operational Hirlam model on ICHEC's flagship supercomputer, Walton [IBM eServer cluster 1350 consisting of 476 IBM e326 compute nodes].
-Met Éireann is running version 7 of Hirlam [with 3DVAR] using 32 dual-CPU nodes of the walton cluster.
+As part of this collaboration, ICHEC provides computational facilities and support to Met Éireann to enable it to run its operational Hirlam model on ICHEC's supercomputers.
+Initially we used 32 dual-CPU nodes of the cluster "Walton" [an IBM eServer cluster 1350 consisting of 476 IBM e326 compute nodes].
+But, at the end of 2008, we switched to using "Stokes" [an SGI Altix ICE 8200EX with 320 compute nodes; each compute node has two Intel (Harpertown) Xeon E5462 quad-core processors and 16GB of RAM].
+Met Éireann is currently running version 7 of Hirlam [with 3DVAR] using eight nodes of the stokes cluster [i.e. 64 CPU's].
 In addition, a backup version of Hirlam is run in-house on a small Linux cluster.
-Finally, in 2007, we upgraded the servers used storing and processing of ECMWF products.